tj/commander/README.txt

 == Todo:

 * auto run! at_exit
+* less
+* increase support for programs without sub-commands
+* allow options to take a block OR populate a struct.. passed with |args, options| ?

 * fix ERB whitespace.. its being retarted...
-* less
 * set up regular rake tasks properly... and reformat rspec (view other conventions)
-* allow options to take a block OR populate a struct.. passed with |args, options| ?
 * refactor rspec with mocks etc
-* increase support for programs without sub-commands
 * clean up documentation, tm convention
-* convert to echoe
+* convert to echoe / README.rdoc

 == LICENSE: